Deterministic-Allocation and Anonymous Joint Advertising in E-commerce Platforms: JTransNet

-\textbf{Implementation of anonymity.} We add the transformer structure into the hidden modules and make corresponding adjustments to ensure that JTransNet satisfies anonymity as shown in Figure \ref{fig:3}.
+\textbf{Implementation of anonymity.} We incorporate the transformer structure without positional encoding into the hidden modules and make corresponding adjustments to JTransNet to ensure that JTransNet satisfies anonymity, as shown in Figure \ref{fig:3}.

 \textbf{Computing the bundles' allocation matrix $S$.} There are several constraints that need to be implemented through the bundles’ allocation matrix $S$.
 Therefore, JTransNet begins by computing the bundles' allocation matrix $S$, followed by determining the bidders' allocation matrix $A$ based on $S$.
 The matrix $S$ contains the allocation probabilities for each bundle across different ad positions.
 Specifically, the allocation of bundle $c$ to position $k$ is denoted as $s_{c k}$ within matrix $S$.
 In our scenario, two primary constraints must be satisfied by matrix $S$: (a) a bundle can occupy no more than one slot, expressed as $\sum_{k=1}^{K} {s}_{c k} \leq 1$ for all $c \in \mathbb{C}$; and (b) a single slot can be assigned to no more than one bundle, expressed as $\sum_{c=1}^{C} {s}_{c k} \leq 1$ for all $k \in \mathbb{K}$.
 In JTransNet, as illustrated by the light yellow rectangle in Figure \ref{fig:3}, the input to this part is the vector $Q=(q_1,q_2, \ldots, q_C)$, which is derived from forward propagation.
 The vector $Q$ contains the scores for each bundle composed of brands and stores.
 Because JTransNet aims to achieve deterministic allocation rather than non-deterministic probabilistic allocation, we achieve all the constraints by constructing the matrix \( S \) as a \(0\text{-}1\) matrix where the sum of the elements in each row and each column is less than or equal to $1$.
 To design $S$ as the desired matrix, we need to perform some transformations on $Q$ to obtain $S$.
 First, we calculate the index vector \(\tilde{Q}\) by sorting the elements of \( Q \) in descending order.
-For example, if $Q = (9, 2, 10)$, then $\tilde{Q} = (3, 1, 2)$.
+For example, if $Q = (9, 2, 10)$, then $\tilde{Q} = (3, 1, 2)$, where $\tilde{Q}_1 = 3$ indicates that the index of the largest number in $Q$ is 3; $\tilde{Q}_2 = 1$ indicates that the index of the second largest number is 1; and $\tilde{Q}_3 = 2$ indicates that the index of the third largest number is 2.
 Next, we calculate $S_{\tilde{Q}} \in\{0,1\}^{C \times C}$ through the formula as follows:

 where $S_{\tilde{Q}}[k][c]=1$ indicates that the index corresponding to the $k$-th largest score in $Q$ is $c$.
 Furthermore, an alternative formula for calculating \( S_{\tilde{Q}}[k][c] \) is \cite{grover2019stochastic}: